StuyCCC/stuyccc.github.io/Advanced/Topics.md

 ##### Auxiliary Topics (practical as opposed to theoretical):

 These can and should be researched on your own time.
 Nothing in this section is especially difficult.

+- Bitwise Operations
+	- AND, OR, XOR
+	- Commutativity and Associativity

 - C++
 	- This is the unofficial language of competitive programming.
 Highly recommended for anyone who wants to compete past USACO bronze.